Friends of the U of A Museums 25th Anniversary Student Internship in Museum Innovation

 - Students who have demonstrated an interest in museums through volunteer or work experience.

-An information session about the Internship program and how to apply will be held Wednesday, January 25, 2017 at 5:30 pm in Ring House #1.
-Please contact email@example.com or 780-492-5834 or RSVP online to register for this session.
+Information sessions about the internship program and how to apply will be held Wednesday, January 24, 2018 at 5:15 pm and Tuesday, February 13, at 12:00 pm in Ring House #1.
+Each session will last approximately 45 minutes.
+To register for this session, please RSVP online.

 Applications must include the following: